Called the Hoya plant – climbing, clambering, creeping, or wax-stemmed plant with a thick wax leaf makes an excellent house plant.

 Temperature – give them medium (50 degrees) to warm temperatures during the growing season—spring and summer.
 The plants go semi-dormant in winter.

 Fertilizer – In spring hoyas react favorably to feeding.
-A liquid food, about every four weeks, three or four times during the growing season will produce a vigorous growth.
+A fertilize with liquid balanced food, about every four weeks, three or four times during the growing season will produce a vigorous growth.
 Withhold food during the winter.
+More on liquid food here.

 Blooms appear in spring and summer when the plant is most active.
 Lack of water or too much fertilizer will cause foliage to brown around the edges and perhaps leaves will drop.